 Canmore: 6 Amazing Things To Do In Winters

 Canmore becomes a peaceful retreat during winter months allowing you to escape from the hustle and bustle of city life.
-Whether you are travelling solo or with family, this cosy mountain town offers experiences that you will cherish for lifetime.
+Whether you are travelling solo or with family, this cosy mountain town offers experiences that you will cherish for a lifetime.
 You might want to soar down ski slopes or go on tranquil walks through snow enveloped wilderness.

 Check out the different things you can try out in Canmore once the mercury starts dipping.